aws-solutions/streaming-data-solution-for-amazon-kinesis-and-amazon-msk/source/kinesis/kda-flink-ml/README.md

 The sample application has several examples on how to handle HTTP requests and responses.
 You should update them (or use them as reference) for your use case.

 ### 3. (Optional) Update settings on the _createSource_ methods
 By default, the sample application will read data from a Kinesis data stream and invoke an API Gateway endpoint (both values are passed as [runtime properties](https://docs.aws.amazon.com/kinesisanalytics/latest/java/how-properties.html)).
-The complete list of settings for the source (_FlinkKinesisConsumer_) can be found on [GitHub](https://github.com/apache/flink/tree/release-1.8/flink-connectors/flink-connector-kinesis/src/main/java/org/apache/flink/streaming/connectors/kinesis/config).
+The complete list of settings for the source (_FlinkKinesisConsumer_) can be found on [GitHub](https://github.com/apache/flink/tree/release-1.11/flink-connectors/flink-connector-kinesis/src/main/java/org/apache/flink/streaming/connectors/kinesis/config).

 ### 4. Build the application using Apache Maven
-> **Note**: In order for your application to use the Apache Flink Kinesis connector, you must download, compile, and install Apache Flink.
-This connector is used to consume data from a Kinesis stream used as an application source, or to write data to a Kinesis stream used for application output.
-For more information, see [Using the Apache Flink Kinesis Streams Connector](https://docs.aws.amazon.com/kinesisanalytics/latest/java/how-creating-apps.html#how-creating-apps-building-kinesis).

 ```
-mvn clean package --quiet -Dflink.version=1.8.2
+mvn clean package --quiet -Dflink.version=1.11.1
 ```